shiveenp/bluhrg/docs/posts/oembed-service-with-http4k.md

+---
+title: A Simple OEMBEd service in kotlin with http4k
+lang: us-EN
+date: "18-03-2019"
+---

-# A Simple Serverless Oembed Service with http4k
+# A Simple embed Service with http4k

-Recently on my usual #githunt prowl I came across a new promising http library written in pure kotlin called [http4k](https://github.com/http4k/http4k/).
+Recently on my usual #githunt prowl I came across a new promising http library called [http4k](https://github.com/http4k/http4k/).
 The library is based on the philosophy of **Application as Function** based on the twitter paper [Your Server as a Function](https://monkey.org/~marius/funsrv.pdf) and promises a lightweight a server toolkit alongwith a very modular approach to adding functionality on top of the core set of capabilities built in.
 But the best part of all, http4k is written in pure Kotlin and follows a consistent functional approach in handling http services.

 Now, as much as a like the kitchen sink approach of Spring framework in getting an almost enterprise ready service running with a couple of tutorials and minimal effort , I really wanted to try my hands at something lighter and different.
-This was also an opportunity to run a simple serverless jdk service using AWS lambda, this blog is just a small intro to http4k and its ease of use.

 ## Setting up a micro server with http4k

-Http4k promises a simple yet highly configurable way to setup a microserver using nothing but just the core client and an underlying webserver of choosing.
+Http4k provides a simple yet highly configurable way to setup a microserver using nothing but just the core client and an underlying webserver of choosing.

 To start off, create a new base gradle project in Intellij or any IDE of your choosing and add the following dependencies: